microsoft/dstoolkit-ai-ux/gallery/README.md

-# Adding your demo link to the gallery
+# Adding your demo to the gallery

 This application is fully config driven, making it easy to add your own demo in here.